sungchun12/airflow-toolkit/README.md

 # assumes you are already in the the repo root directory
 cd terragrunt_infrastructure_live/non-prod/us-central1/dev/

+# this has mock outputs to emulate module dependencies
 terragrunt plan-all

+# this has mock outputs to emulate module dependencies
 terragrunt validate-all

 # follow terminal prompt after entering below command
+# do NOT interrupt this process until finished or it will corrupt terraform state
 terragrunt apply-all
 ```